Faculty and Staff Directory

-Gilfoyle is a trustee of the Chicago History Museum (formerly the Chicago Historical Society) and a member of the executive board of the Society of American Historians.
+Gilfoyle is a trustee of the Chicago History Museum (formerly the Chicago Historical Society) and a former member of the executive board of the Society of American Historians.
 He was previously a member of the board of directors for the Chicago Metro History Education Center (1996-2016).
 He has been a Minow Family Foundation Fellow (2001-02), a John Simon Guggenheim Memorial Foundation Fellow (1998-99), a Senior Fellow at the National Museum of American History, Smithsonian Institution (1997) and a N.E.H./Lloyd Lewis Fellow at the Newberry Library in Chicago (1993-94).
 He is an elected fellow of the Society of American Historians (2011) and the American Antiquarian Society (2007).

 He also leads the Midnight Bike Ride, a semesterly historical bicycle tour of Chicago.